 Body RemiXer is a mixed reality installation that connects immersants across the virtual/actual divide through emergent tactility and abstract embodiment.
-Using a virtual reality headset, Kinect and projections, the installation explores the potential of immersive technology to create copresent experiences that foster intercorporeal relationships between immersants wearing a headset and those using the projections.
+Using a virtual reality headset, Kinect, and projections, it explores the potential of immersive technology to create co-present experiences that foster intercorporeal relationships between immersants wearing a headset and those using the projections.
 Immersants' bodies are at the center of the installation, activated as a site for social exchange.
-Body RemiXer has been exhibited at an art festival and at several smaller events.
-The authors' observations during these exhibits reveal Body RemiXer's capacity to disrupt social norms and stimulate new connections.
+Body RemiXer has been exhibited at an art festival and several smaller events.
+Observations during these exhibits revealed Body RemiXer's capacity to disrupt social norms and stimulate new connections.